Hutchinson Group

 General

-• Ed often talks to the media about influenza and other viruses.
-He writes about how scientists try to respond to questions about emerging viruses in The Conversation here.
+- Ed often talks to the media about influenza and other viruses, and wrote about how scientists try to respond to questions about emerging viruses in The Conversation here.
 Some longer-form audio interviews include talking to The Naked Scientists about why 'gain of function' experiments can be useful here and about H5N1 avian influenza here, and discussing the outbreak of H5N1 in cattle with The Guardian Science Podcast and BBC's The Inquiry.

 Previous Group Members